vikpe/qw-streambot-ezquake/README.md

 > https://www.twitch.tv/vikpe

-The setup is optmized for **ezQuake 3.6-dev** on a 27" monitor at 2560x1440 resolution.
+The setup is optimized for **ezQuake 3.6-dev** on a 27" monitor at 2560x1440 resolution.

 ## How to download